-You arrive at a memorial service and don’t know what to say.
+You arrive at a memorial service and you’re suddenly lost for words.
 You show up for someone facing a hard diagnosis and make it about you.
-Or, worse yet, you avoid a suffering friend entirely when you don’t know what to say.
+Or, worse yet, you avoid a suffering friend entirely because you don’t want to say something embarrassing.
+We’ve all been there.
+What to say when we don’t know what to say?

 How can we be better?
 How can we show up for a loved one during the most difficult moment of their life?
 What’s helpful rather than awkward?